Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-43-scars-both-old-new.md

 Sartori grunted.
 "I haven’t even started.
 So let’s say we get the OmoAru released from their cybernetic shackles, the technology... dissolves or whatever and they’re free to be their own species again.
 That won’t bring their culture, history, scientific knowledge or expertise back.
 It’s an intriguing angle, but I don’t want to gamble with them calling our bluff.
 We can’t afford to babysit an entire species of recovering junkies."

-*"To play devil’s advocate for a moment, that* ***does*** *mean letting the OmoAru go extinct."* Margaret pointed out. *"Some will argue that we have a moral obligation to at least attempt to save them…"*
+*"To play devil’s advocate for a moment, that* ***does*** *mean letting the OmoAru go extinct."* Margaret pointed out. *"Some will argue that we have a moral obligation to at least attempt to save them..."*

 "Yeah, they’ll argue that," Sartori agreed.
 "But the OmoAru made their bed a long time ago."